aws-samples/fargate-game-servers/README.md

  * Request an identity from Cognito Identity Pool by using AWS SDK (`Scripts/Client/Client.cs`)
  * Once the credentials are received, sign a request to API Gateway to request a game session (`Scripts/Client/MatchmakingClient.cs`)
  * Once the response to the game session has been received, connect to the game server with the given public IP and port
- * Start sending and receiving updates using TCPCLient
+ * Start sending and receiving updates using a TCPClient

 # Cleaning Up Resources